 There are no apparent weaknesses for RCB as such.
 However, the team would have liked to have a genuine finisher down the batting order.
 So in the absence of one, the responsibility will fall on the shoulders of young Sarfraz Khan to ensure a good finish for his team.

-The Knight Riders have appointed Dinesh Karthik as their new captain and their 19-man squad consists of seven overseas players.
-West Indian all-rounders Sunil Narine and Andre Russell are the ones to have been retained by the franchise.
+The Knight Riders appointed Dinesh Karthik as their new captain with their 19-man squad consisting of seven overseas players.
+West Indian all-rounders Sunil Narine and Andre Russell were the ones to be retained by the franchise.
 Australian players Chris Lynn and Mitchell Starc were their top purchases at the auction.
 Unfortunately for the franchise, the latter has been ruled out of the IPL 2018 with a tibial bone stress and the paceman has been replaced by England fast bowler Tom Curran.
 Kamlesh Nagarkoti is the latest to join the injury list.
 The fast bowler has been ruled out of the remainder of the tournament with a foot injury and has been replaced by Prasidh Krishna.
-So their bench strength looks a tad weak at the moment and a few of their foreign recruits like Lynn, Starc and Johnson are also prone to injury.
+So their bench strength looks a tad weak at the moment and a few of their foreign recruits like Lynn and Johnson are also prone to injury.
 KKR do have a formidable bowling attack but since they are already very thin on resources, a couple more injuries could really mess up their season.

 Dinesh Karthik (c), Andre Russell, Sunil Narine, Chris Lynn, Robin Uthappa, Mitchell Johnson, Piyush Chawla, Kuldeep Yadav, Shubman Gill, Ishank Jaggi, Nitish Rana, Vinay Kumar, Apoorv Wankhade, Rinku Singh, Shivam Mavi, Cameron Delport, Javon Searles, Tom Curran, Prasidh Krishna